mverboom/build/BUILD.md

 `RECIPEDIR` (defaults to ~/recipes)
 Directory with recipe files.

-`PKGLIST` (defaults to RECIPEDIR/pkglist)
-File used for package administration.
+`PKGLIST` (defaults to RECIPEDIR/pkglist-$HOSTNAME) File used for package administration.
+The hostname of the system building is appended to provide for seperation when multiple systems use the same environment.

 `PKGDIR` (defaults to ~/packages)
 Directory where built packages are placed